 - Clean the battery terminals.

 - Check for battery leakage (and fix any leaks).

 - Perform a hydrometer test.

 - Check for other potential battery power drainers.

 Instructions and tips for each of these tests are included below.

 Many times, problems with a battery that will not hold a charge can be traced to poor battery maintenance.
 For example, you may forget to check the battery electrolyte level, check the terminals for corrosion or looseness, or make sure that the battery is held in place to prevent physical damage.

 Start a battery discharge diagnostic with a visual inspection.
 A simple inspection may help you quickly spot problems that can lead to battery problems.

 For a better inspection, it is a good idea to disconnect the battery and check it on a bench or similar surface.
-However, before disconnecting the terminals from the battery, you may want to use a to keep the computer memory alive and other electronic devices settings (see the Saving Your Computer Memory box below). memory saver
+However, before disconnecting the terminals from the battery, you may want to use a memory saver to keep the computer memory alive and other electronic device settings (see the Saving Your Computer Memory box below).

 If you don't want to buy a memory saver now, you can use a 9V battery instead.
 Connect the 9V battery to the car battery terminals before disconnecting the cables.